oldo-org/are-dee-bee-you-eye/README.md

-# ardebeyoueye
+# ar-dee-bee-you-eye

-Ardebeyoueye is long for RDBUI which is short for Relational Database User Interface.
+Ar-dee-bee-you-eye is long for RDBUI which is short for Relational Database User Interface.